Background pattern

 Follow your doctor's recommendations.

-After giving birth, you can start taking Drosianelle between 21 and 28 days.
-If you start later, you should use one of the barrier methods (e.g., a condom) during the first 7 days of using Drosianelle.
+After having a child, you can start taking Drosianelle between 21 and 28 days later.
+If you start later, you must use one of the so-called barrier methods (e.g., a condom) during the first 7 days of using Drosianelle.

-If, after giving birth, you have already had sex before starting to take Drosianelle (again), you should be sure you are not pregnant or wait for your next menstrual period.
+If, after having a child, you have already had sexual intercourse before starting to take Drosianelle again, you must be sure that you are not pregnant or wait for your next period.

-• If you are breastfeeding and want to start taking Drosianelle (again) after giving birth.
+• If you are breastfeeding and want to start taking Drosianelle again after having a child.

 Read the section “Breastfeeding”.

-Consult your doctor if you have any doubts about when to start.
+Consult your doctor if you have doubts about when to start.

 If you take more Drosianelle than you should